 The Prime Minister recently announced at the dispatch box that a full inquiry will be forthcoming into the management of the COVID-19 crisis.

-And Bolton-based priest Father John Wiseman, is literally living proof of why such an investigation is pivotal.
+Bolton-based priest Father John Wiseman, is literally living proof of why COVID-19 analysis is pivotal.

 Early case confusion